 Red is a hugely important colour during Chinese New Year, as it represents prosperity and success.
 Present giving will often take the form of handing little red envelopes stuffed with money to the youths of the family.

 These little red envelopes are known as hong bao.
-It's important to remember, though, that the amount of money given in hong bao must add to an even number.
+It's important to remember, though, that the amount of money given in hong bao must add up to an even number.
 Odd numbered amounts are typically given at funerals, in accordance to traditional beliefs.

-There's a lot of homonyms when it comes to the Chinese alphabet, and those homonyms are taken seriously, not least the word for 'fish' - 'yu', which echoes the pronunciation of 'surplus'.
+There's a lot of homonyms when it comes to the Chinese alphabet, and those homonyms are taken seriously, not least the word for fish – 'yu', which echoes the pronunciation of 'surplus'.

 Traditionally, every meal eaten throughout Chinese New Year should be dumplings, though understandably many don't adhere to this today.

 That said, dumplings are delicious, so eat up!
 It's important to watch how fast you eat, though.
-A coin can sometimes be hidden in among a platter of dumplings as a sign of wealth and good luck for the person who picks it.
+A coin can sometimes be hidden among a platter of dumplings as a sign of wealth and good luck for the person who picks it.